Flash-X/Flash-X-docs/docs/source/IO.rst

 HDF5 is our most most widely used IO library although Parallel-NetCDF is rapidly gaining acceptance among the high performance computing community.
-In we also offer a serial direct FORTRAN IO which is currently only implemented for the uniform grid.
+In |flashx| we also offer a serial direct FORTRAN IO which is currently only implemented for the uniform grid.
 This option is intended to provide users a way to output data if they do not have access to HDF5 or PnetCDF.
 Additionally, if HDF5 or PnetCDF are not performing well on